faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     - C#: `appsettings.json`
     - Python: `.env`

-3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
+3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `my-gpt-model`.
 Then save the file by right-clicking on the file from the left pane and hit **Save**

 4. Navigate to the folder for your preferred language and install the necessary packages.